awsdocs/aws-datasync-user-guide/doc_source/API_CreateLocationObjectStorage.md

 The following data is returned in JSON format by the service\.

  ** [LocationArn](#API_CreateLocationObjectStorage_ResponseSyntax) **   <a name="DataSync-CreateLocationObjectStorage-response-LocationArn"></a>
-The Amazon Resource Name \(ARN\) of the agents associated with the self\-managed object storage server location\.
+Specifies the ARN of the object storage system location that you create\.
 Type: String
 Length Constraints: Maximum length of 128\.
 Pattern: `^arn:(aws|aws-cn|aws-us-gov|aws-iso|aws-iso-b):datasync:[a-z\-0-9]+:[0-9]{12}:location/loc-[0-9a-z]{17}$`